marcosdelgado0408/dice_game/README.md

     $./programa2

-This code was made for my Programing Language I class in Instituto Metrópole Digital of Federal University of Rio Grande do Norte
+This code was made for my Programing Language I class in Instituto Metrópole Digital of Federal University of Rio Grande do Norte in Brazil, so this program is in portuguese